-Andromeda galaxy, closest large spiral | EarthSky.org
+Andromeda galaxy: All you need to know

 Winter evenings are also good for viewing the Andromeda galaxy.

-If you are far from city lights, and it’s a moonless night – and you’re looking on a late summer, autumn or winter evening – it’s possible you’ll simply notice the galaxy in your night sky.
-It’s looks like a hazy patch in the sky, as wide across as a full moon.

-But if you look, and don’t see the galaxy – yet you know you’re looking at a time when it’s above the horizon – you can star-hop to find the galaxy in one of two ways.
-The easiest way is to use the constellation Cassiopeia.
+If you are far from city lights, and you’re stargazing during a moonless night late at summer, autumn or winter, it’s possible that you’ll simply notice the galaxy there in your night sky.
+But if you don’t manage to easily see it, you can star-hop to find the galaxy in one of two ways.
+The easiest way is to use the constellation Cassiopeia the Queen.
 You can also use the Great Square of Pegasus.

-Find the Andromeda galaxy using the constellation Cassiopeia.
-The constellation Cassiopeia the Queen is one of the easiest constellations to recognize.
-It’s shaped like the letter M or W. Look generally northward on the sky’s dome to find this constellation.
-If you can recognize the North Star, Polaris – and if you know how to find the Big Dipper – be aware that the Big Dipper and Cassiopeia move around Polaris like the hands of a clock, always opposite each other.
+The constellation Cassiopeia is easy to find.
+Look generally northward on the sky’s dome for a pattern of stars shaped like the letter M or W. If you can recognize the North Star, Polaris – and if you know how to find the Big Dipper – be aware that the Big Dipper and Cassiopeia move around Polaris like the hands of a clock, always opposite each other.

-To find the Andromeda galaxy via Cassiopeia, look for the star Schedar.
-In the illustration above, see how the star Schedar points to the galaxy?
+Once you’ve found Cassiopeia, look for its star Schedar.
+In the illustration above, see how Schedar points to the Andromeda galaxy?

-Most people use Cassiopeia to find the Andromeda galaxy, because Cassiopeia itself is so easy to spot.

-Find the Andromeda galaxy using the Great Square of Pegasus.
-Here’s another way to find the galaxy.
-It’s a longer route, but, in many ways, more beautiful.
+You can also star-hop to the Andromeda galaxy, using the Great Square of Pegasus.
+It’s a longer route.
+But, in many ways, it’s more beautiful.

 You’ll be hopping to the Andromeda galaxy from the Great Square of Pegasus.
 In autumn, the Great Square of Pegasus looks like a great big baseball diamond in the eastern sky.
-Envision the bottom star of the Square’s four stars as home plate, then draw an imaginary line from the “first base” star though the “third base” star to locate two streamers of stars flying away from the Great Square.
+Envision the bottom star of the Square’s four stars as home plate, then draw an imaginary line from the “1st base” star though the “3rd base” star to locate two streamers of stars flying away from the Great Square.
 These stars belong to the constellation Andromeda the Princess.

 On each streamer, go two stars north (left) of the third base star, locating the stars Mirach and Mu Andromedae.
 Draw a line from Mirach through Mu Andromedae, going twice the Mirach/Mu Andromedae distance.
 You’ve just landed on the Andromeda galaxy, which looks like a smudge of light to the unaided eye.